Chronology of the universe: Recombination, photon decoupling, and the cosmic microwave background (CMB)

 9-year WMAP image of the cosmic microwave background radiation (2012).
 The radiation is isotropic to roughly one part in 100,000.

-About 370,000 years after the Big Bang, two connected events occurred: the ending of recombination and photon decoupling.
+About 370,000 years after the inflation, two connected events occurred: the ending of recombination and photon decoupling.
 Recombination describes the ionized particles combining to form the first neutral atoms, and decoupling refers to the photons released ("decoupled") as the newly formed atoms settle into more stable energy states.

 Just before recombination, the baryonic matter in the universe was at a temperature where it formed a hot ionized plasma.
 Most of the photons in the universe interacted with electrons and protons, and could not travel significant distances without interacting with ionized particles.
 As a result, the universe was opaque or "foggy".
-Although there was light, it was not possible to see, nor can we observe that light through telescopes.
+Although there was light, it was not possible to see, nor is that light observable through telescopes.

 Starting around 18,000 years, the universe has cooled to a point where free electrons can combine with helium nuclei to form He^{+} atoms.
 After around 50,000 years, as the universe cools, its behavior begins to be dominated by matter rather than radiation.
 At around 100,000 years, after the neutral helium atoms form, helium hydride is the first molecule.
 Much later, hydrogen and helium hydride react to form molecular hydrogen (H_{2}), the fuel needed for the first stars.
 At about 370,000 years, neutral hydrogen atoms finish forming ("recombination" of hydrogen ions and electrons), greatly reducing the Thomson scattering of photons.
 No longer scattered by free electrons, the photons were "decoupled" from the earlier plasma and propagated freely.
 The majority of these photons still exist as the cosmic microwave background (CMB).
-This is the oldest era of the universe that we can directly observe today.
+This is the oldest era of the universe that is directly observable today.

 Directly combining in a low energy state (ground state) is less efficient, so these hydrogen atoms generally form with the electrons still in a high-energy state, and once combined, the electrons quickly release energy in the form of one or more photons as they transition to a low energy state.
 This release of photons is known as photon decoupling.
 Some of these decoupled photons are captured by other hydrogen atoms, the remainder remain free.
 By the end of recombination, most of the protons in the universe have formed neutral atoms.
 This change from charged to neutral particles means that the mean free path photons can travel before capture in effect becomes infinite, so any decoupled photons that have not been captured can travel freely over long distances (see Thomson scattering).
 The universe has become transparent to visible light, radio waves and other electromagnetic radiation for the first time in its history.